bravoalpha79/MothRadar/README.md

 Outcome: HTML code revalidated OK.
 Issue no longer present on test screen, behaviour unchanged on larger screens.
 Issue resolved.
 **Conclusion: Issue #6 is fixed and can be closed.**
 ***
+**Issue #7: The inline message for erroneous payment data is broken across two lines.**
+_Analysis: On large screens this issue is not visible, but on small widths the screen is not wide enough to contain the whole the whole error message in one row, and the existing Bootstrap margin of `ml-3` looks awkward._

+_Solution: in payment.html, modify the Bootstrap class of the stripe-error-message span to_ `d-block d-md-inline ml-md-3` _to force the whole message to be displayed below the button on small screens and to apply the margin only on screens from medium above._

+_Validation: Revalidate HTML code of payment.html.
+Re-check display of payment error message and payment button on test screen and on larger screens._